What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 The Catch: Requires a liner that can degrade

-Expert Analysis: Why We Skip Aluminum
+Expert Analysis: Why We Generally Skip Aluminum

 Step 2: The Insulation Decision (The “Sweat” Factor)